-The Department expects a maximum of about 576 facility owners and operators across the Commonwealth would potentially be subject to proposed § 129.63a.
-Of the 576 facility owners and operators, as many as 253 facility owners and operators may meet the definition of small business as defined in Section 3 of the Regulatory Review Act, 71 P.S. § 745.3.
-It is possible that far fewer than 576 facility owners and operators would be subject to proposed § 129.63a, depending on whether the VOC emissions are from a cleaning unit operation subject to an existing regulation elsewhere in Chapter 129 or Chapter 130, as well as depending on the accuracy of the self-reporting of facility owners and operators into the industry classification system used in North America.
+The Department expects a maximum of about 576 facility owners and operators across the Commonwealth will potentially be subject to final-form § 129.63a.
+Of the 576 facility owners and operators, as many as 253 facility owners and operators may meet the definition of small business as defined in Section 3 of the Regulatory Review Act.
+It is possible that far fewer than 576 facility owners and operators will be subject to § 129.63a, depending on whether the VOC emissions are from a cleaning unit operation subject to an existing regulation elsewhere in Chapter 129 or Chapter 130, as well as depending on the accuracy of the self-reporting of facility owners and operators into the industry classification system used in North America.